ceviixx/umami-api-docs/docs/sending/sending-event.md

-## Sending stats
+## Sending event
 <!-- testable: true -->
 <!-- expectedStatus: 200 -->
 **Description:**
-To register an pageview, you need to send a POST to /api/send.
+To register an event, you need to send a POST to /api/send.
 You need to set an valid User-Agent in the header to get an success.
 Otherwise the reponse is like `{"beep": "boop"}`.

 **Latest status:** <!--status--><!--status-end-->